 The bursary also allowed me to acquire a copy of Anne (Begor) Lancashire’s unpublished 1965 doctoral dissertation, the only other modernized edition of the play.
 Her careful research is an excellent beacon as I tramp through sometimes boggy editorial terrain.
 The Houghton reading room and its staff are lovely, and I spent a few happy days poring over the two copies of Look About You.
 (Honestly, it was one of the most pleasant guest-researcher experiences I’ve had.)

 Malone Society Reprints are one of my most valued daily resources, and I am very fortunate indeed to have received the Society’s support for my research.

 C K Ash

 1. The Malone Society reprint of A Pleasant Commodie, called Looke about you was published in 1913.
 I bought my copy second-hand in Renaissance Books at Mitchell Airport (Milwaukee, WI).
-If you want one of your own, and why wouldn’t you, head over to the Publications page and ask for #37.
+If you want one of your own, and why wouldn’t you, head over to the bookshop.
 It’s that easy.

 2. For peeks at old things newly digitized (and more!) follow the Houghton Library on Twitter: @HoughtonLib